grunch/grunch.dev/content/blog/rgbnode_tutorial.md

 To be able to accept transfers related to this UTXO, we will need the original `receive_utxo` and the `blinding_factor`.

 ## Transfer
 To transfer some amount of the asset to `rgb-node-1` we need to send it to the blinded UTXO, `rgb-node-0` needs to create a `consignment` and a `disclosure`, and commit it into a bitcoin transaction.
 Then we will need a `psbt` which we will modify to include the commit.
-In addition, the `-i` and `-a` options allow us to provide an input `outpoint` that would be the origin of the asset and an `allocation` where we will receive the change, we must indicate it in the following way <amount>@<outpoint>.
+In addition, the `-i` and `-a` options allow us to provide an input `outpoint` that would be the origin of the asset and an `allocation` where we will receive the change, we must indicate it in the following way <amount>@<change_utxo>.

 ```bash
 $ rgb0-cli fungible transfer utxob16az597vp5nkr66nfzsykf8ngdnvzep5050rm00l7vv8wm7vew4jqj7jhhf 100 rgb1tadqzve7vwfh39sl6gvqenp8wegsrzreekhhu0dhthx08ppzj9wq8p0je6 tx.psbt consignment.rgb disclosure.rgb witness.psbt -i 4c1785210d8930959f530072cffea7f9606e0599b0de9e89aed60f2e9f133893:1 -a 900@cd66d3b77dfc1c2ecf958847c16a8a1311bba84ee7bf9dd55592a7b97b13028f:1